 Yes, life may have hit some really rough ones your way, but each pitch was necessary.
 The behaviours of some people around you, although ugly and uncalled for, has nothing to do with you.
 It does not define you, it does not represent anything of and about you.
 They were hoops and hurdles you had to jump on your journey to here, where you are at today, to enable your journey to come this way.
 Like the rungs on a ladder they have fulfilled the purpose they had in your life and now you can move on from the fact that you tripped up and got hurt on them, you have climbed up much further ahead from that time, it was a lesson you had to learn from, not your legacy.

-I am here to tell you: let go of those sands of time, there is no point in clinching your fist.
+I am here to tell you: let go of those sands of time, there is no point in clenching your fist.
 When you open your fist you will find there is nothing left in there; those grains of time have long slipped out from your hand.
-No point in trying to clinch on, it won’t achieve anything, instead it is just preventing you from living your life comfortably now.
+No point in trying to clench on, it won’t achieve anything, instead it is just preventing you from living your life comfortably now.

 Even if you went to them and got them to admit that they have sharp edges you cut yourself on; them admitting is not going to make any difference to your life today, you have already realised that on your own and taken precautions not to get too close as to cut yourself off of them again.
-Them owning up to their sharp edges and offering you that sticky plaster now is not going to help you, you cannot go back in time and give yourself that sticky plaster it’s pointless for you now; you don’t have a time machine and if you did, you would go back in time and stop yourself from getting cut in the first place – not give yourself their sticky plaster.
+Them owning up to their sharp edges and offering you that sticky plaster now is not going to help you, you cannot go back in time and give yourself that sticky plaster, it’s pointless for you now; you don’t have a time machine and if you did, you would go back in time and stop yourself from getting cut in the first place – not give yourself their sticky plaster!

 So let go of your clenched fist, there is no point in keeping it clenched when there is nothing left in it and nothing to come of it.
 Let go and relieve yourself of the energy you are having to put into clenching your fist; open your fist and relax your hand, then see how much more easier it is to live your life without clench fists…

-I don’t want one to have to reframe, rebrand, rethink their way out of anything.
+I don’t want one to have to reframe, rebrand, rethink their way out of anything!

-Like the teaching of the Japanese Art of Kintsugi, I want for one to be able to stand tall and be ok to wear all their scars out, because every scar is proof of one’s strength and what they have overcome.
+Like the teachings of the Japanese Art of Kintsugi, I want for one to be able to stand tall and be ok to wear all their scars out, because every scar is proof of one’s strength and what they have overcome.
 We should not need to pretend or gloss over any aspect of our life, they have all made us the people we are today…

 Life, is the experience of discovering ourselves.